The Bright Light Social Hour: Space Is Still the Place (2015–2018)

-Jude Vol. I & Jude Vol. II (2019–present)
+Jude Vol. I & II and lineup change (2019–2022)

 On January 3, 2019 Relix announced the February 1 release of a new album, entitled Jude Vol. I and premiered the single "Lie To Me (Große Lüge)".
-The album was produced by Chris Coady and recorded at Sunset Sound Recorders.
+The album was produced by Chris Coady and recorded at Sunset Sound Recorders in Hollywood.

 Following an extensive North American spring tour, the band took some time off, returning to the stage in November with new drummer Zac Catanzaro of Walker Lukens.

+On September 26, 2019, the 50th anniversary of The Beatles' Abbey Road, TBLSH released a cover of "Sun King".

 The band returned with Jude Vol. II on August 28, 2020.
-Released on Roll Call Records, six of the album's eight tracks were recorded by Chris Coady in the same session as Jude Vol. I. Lead single "Enough" was recorded in late 2019 by Curtis and Jackie at Escondido Sound.
+Released on Roll Call Records, six of the album's eight tracks were recorded by Chris Coady in the same session as Jude Vol. I. Lead single "Enough" was recorded in late 2019 by Curtis and Jackie at their studio, Escondido Sound.
 Medium premiered the song and video, writing, "Brimming with buttery psychedelic aromas amid tints of polished dream-pop, “Enough” reveals not only the talent, but the brilliant innovation of The Bright Light Social Hour."
 The video was nominated for 4 awards at the Austin Music Video Festival, winning an honorary "best psychedelic astral orgy" award.

 In 2021, the band was reported to be appearing on the podcast Storybound.

-In May of 2021, they released the two-song EP Enter Weed Martyr, featuring single/video "Guillotine Billionaires".
+In May 2021, they released the two-song EP Enter Weed Martyr, featuring single/video "Guillotine Billionaires".
+Following keyboardist/guitarist Shreddward Braillif's early 2021 departure, the EP showcased a three-piece TBLSH consisting of O'Brien, Roush and Catanzaro.

-In November of 2021, the band issued the 11th anniversary edition of their debut album, The Bright Light Social Hour.
+In November 2021, the band issued the 11th anniversary edition of their debut album, The Bright Light Social Hour.
 The reissue introduced lost track "Ocean", which was cut from the original track list when mixing time ran dry, as well as a demos EP titled Sound and the Jury.

-In March 2022 they released another Beatles cover, "I Me Mine".
+The release show at Mohawk Austin marked the debut performance of new keyboardist/vocalist Mia Carruthers.

+In March 2022 they released another Beatles cover/video, "I Me Mine", recorded during the COVID pandemic at the request of White Denim's James Pertralli.
+That same month, new percussionist Juan Alfredo Ríos of Austin bands Como Las Movies and Easy Compadre! made his debut appearance with the band at SXSW 2022.

+In August 2022, TBLSH released a cover of Madonna's "La Isla Bonita" featuring Israel Nash, marking the debut recording of the new five-piece lineup.
+In September they released the single "The Sheriff" protesting police brutality, with a version featuring hip-hop duo Riders Against the Storm.
+They followed up with Smoked Out in January 2023, continuing with the heavier, industrial-influenced sound of The Sheriff, with a video protesting cannabis-related incarceration benefitting Last Prisoner Project.

+In February 2023, TBLSH were featured on The Song Confessional podcast, which produced the Walker Lukens-TBLSH collaborative single "$eed".